yoshi314/icingaweb2-module-training/doc/icinga-web-2-development.md

 * Icinga Web 2 Architecture
 * Preparing your own module
-  * Own CLI commands
+  * CLI commands
-  * Arbeiten mit Parametern
   * Working with parameters
-  * Farben und andere Gimmiks
   * Colors and other gimmicks
-* Erweiterung der Web-Frontends
 * Extending the Web Frontend
-  * Custom pictures
+  * Adding pictures
-  * Custom stylesheets
+  * Adding stylesheets
   * Extending menus
   * Preparing Dashboards
 * Working with data
   * Preparation
   * Putting code in libraries
   * Working with parameters
-  * Tricks zum bequemen Arbeiten
   * Tricks for improving workflow
 * Configuration
 * Translations